dflay/NMR-DAQ/README.md

 ## 6. Hardware Details

+### System Startup and General Operational Guidelines

+    To turn on the system, the **proper** order is as follows:

+    1. Turn on the VMC crate
+    2. Power on the 5 V, 12 V and 24 V power supplies (black box)
+    3. Power up the Tomco Amplifier (white enclosure)
+    4. Switch on the PTS160 function generator (below the Tomco)
+    5. Power up the SRS SG382 function generator (on top of rack)

+    This order ensures safe turn-on of the system; this way, no signals are sent to devices that aren't powered on yet.
+For instance, the clock in the SG382 is passed to the VME crate (specifically, the SIS 3316 ADC) and the PTS160 function generator.
+When shutting down the system, simply power things down in reverse order.

+    To operate the system (preferably via the GUI), see section 2.
+For users unfamiliar or have limited experience with the system, it is recommended to take **noise runs** first [that is, record data without sending the RF pulse to the probe(s)] to get a feel for the noise level in the system.
+    It should be near 1 mV.
+When taking actual data, take care in setting the pulse timing values in the GUI.
+It is best to be certain of these values before running, despite the fact that safety checks are performed in the software at runtime (the program will shut down the system and exit if invalid pulse timings have been given via the GUI).
+    **If there are any questions, please contact David Flay**.

+### Hardware Addresses

    The following hardware addresses are in the source code, but it is useful to repeat this information here.